Giancarlo Stanton Player Props: Yankees vs. Orioles

 Giancarlo Stanton At The Plate

-- Stanton has a double, two home runs and two walks while hitting .250.
+- Stanton is batting .286 with a double, three home runs and two walks.

-- Stanton has had a base hit in five of six games this season, and multiple hits once.
+- Among the qualifying batters in baseball, he ranks 71st in batting average, 108th in on-base percentage, and 21st in slugging.

-- He has homered in two of six games played this season, and in 7.7% of his plate appearances.
+- Stanton has gotten a hit in six of seven games this year (85.7%), with multiple hits twice.

-- Stanton has driven in a run in three games this season (50.0%), including one multiple-RBI game.
+- In four games this season, Stanton has picked up an RBI, with more than one RBI once.

-- In four of six games this year, he has scored, including multiple runs once.
+- In five of seven games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.